Enduring Love: Ingredients For A Relationship That Lasts

 Kindness

 Kindness can go a long way in life and relationships.
 You and your partner may love each other a lot.
 However, sometimes actions speak louder than words (and of course, saying the words can be important too).
 You can show your love for your partner by practicing kindness.
-This can happen in small and big ways daily and sometimes in less frequent but grander ways.
+This can happen in small and big ways daily and sometimes in less frequent but grander ways on days such as World Kindness Day.

 There are all kinds of ways you can communicate kindness to your partner.
 You could give them compliments, make them lunch, or leave them a little note to cheer up their day.
 Plan a party, take them to dinner, or go on a trip with them away from the doldrums of daily life.
 Not only are you showing kindness, but you are also showing your appreciation for them.
 Those acts of kindness can help them feel loved, which can continue to strengthen a relationship and help it last a lifetime.